 What exactly are these data?

-The data presented for each species are based on counts made by citizen scientists that visit specific locations each June.
+The data presented for each species are based on counts made by community scientists that visit specific locations each June.

 They are not the actual counts, however.